How I Rescued My Brain

 You know, where you are so sort of geographical memory.
 That’s why I kept losing where I was and that’s why also conversation was very difficult.
-I had a bit of right sided weakness it was still left vertebral artery on at the rear of the brain so so I had a bit of right side of weakness but I didn’t have any loss of mobility I just felt incredibly weak like I was an old man.
-And you know, I would hold things in my right hand and sometimes they would just just drop for no good reason.
+I had a bit of right-sided weakness it was still the left vertebral artery at the rear of the brain so so I had a bit of right side of weakness but I didn’t have any loss of mobility I just felt incredibly weak like I was an old man.
+And you know, I would hold things in my right hand and sometimes they would just drop for no good reason.

-So in that first few weeks, I feel like sometimes that I was just dreaming it all.
+So in that first few weeks, I feel like sometimes I was just dreaming it all.
 I was not always sure that what was happening was real.
-But because I wasn’t sure I thought okay best to just pretend or act as if these things are really happening that this person speak to me speaking to me is real.
-So answer his questions, was a very, very sort of in between world experience.
+But because I wasn’t sure I thought it okay best to just pretend or act as if these things are really happening that this person speak to me speaking to me is real.
+So answering his questions, was a very, very sort of in-between-world experience.

 She’s maybe you had a sudden increase in blood pressure, and possibly, you know, that could have happened as a result of a nightmare because I was waking up sometimes during the night, you know, cold sweat, sometimes afraid that I was about to be killed.
 So it’s quite possible that my blood pressure to suddenly increased, but it was explained to me that, you know, little bits of material in the arteries be floating around that does cause a blood clot not because there’s any pathology, just just a random thing.
 So I forgot I forgot what your question was.